 Section 7.6.
 Process.
 The Managing Editor shall be responsible for devising a fair process for members to present their candidacy and an efficient way for voting to proceed.

 Section 7.7.
 Order.
-Elections shall start with the Presidents, followed by the Managing Editor, then the Editor-in-Chief of the Online Journal, and proceed through the different positions of the Board in the same order the positions are listed in the Bylaws.
+Elections shall start with the Presidents, followed by the Managing Editor, and proceed through the different positions of the Board in the same order the positions are listed in the Bylaws.
 Candidates not yet elected to a position may run for any other position.

 Section 7.8.
 Eligible Voters.
 All Journal members present at elections whose name will appear on the masthead of the Winter Issue of the Journal or who have an excusable absence from the masthead may vote.